End off the working week with a braai under the umbrellas in Green Point – food's ready ...

 What are the best things to do in the Mother City during summer?
 Definitely pack some flip-flops and swimming gear, and head to Cape Town’s most beautiful beaches for a refreshing dip in the ocean.
 If you want to do something a bit more challenging, you could opt for a dive with the Great Whites near Hermanus, or, if that’s a little too daring, go to Noordhoek for a horseback ride, enjoy some kite flying or a surfing lesson.

 Also be sure to check out the events happening during the warmer months.
 The Galileo Open Air Cinema regularly hosts movie nights on the lawns of the beautiful Kirstenbosch Gardens, which are a real treat and perfect for families and couples.
-They also screen films at Bloemendal, the V&A Waterfront, Kelvin Grove (on Family Sundays) and even special venues in the winelands and inner city.
+They also screen films at the V&A Waterfront, during the December holidays at Kelvin Grove (Family Sundays) and even special venues in the winelands and inner city.

 Autumn in Cape Town, which occurs between March and May, is one of its most beautiful seasonal periods.
 Tree leaves and shrubs turn a bright red, earthy brown, vibrant orange and yellow, while temperatures stay pleasant.
 The slopes on the countryside transform into fields of gold and scarlet.
 Some would say autumn is the best time to visit Cape Town.